Visiting Sedona In December: 10 Things You Need To Know

 Shops and hotels in Sedona town lit up with Christmas decorations, lights and trees in December

-Hotels in Sedona charge a small fortune for accommodation no matter when you visit, as we found out for ourselves during our visit to northern Arizona in December.
+Hotels in Sedona charge a small fortune for accommodation no matter when you visit, as we found out for ourselves during our visit to Arizona in December.
 It’s just the nature of the tourist beast that is Sedona!

 Where To Stay In Sedona

+We very highly recommend shopping around and pricing several places up to see what best suits your needs and budget.
 Consider the location of hotels within Sedona.
 Are they close to restaurants?
 Do you have easy access to the popular hiking trails?

 The good news is Sedona is very small and it doesn’t take long to access any of the major tourist sites.
 Here are a few of the top rated places you can stay in Sedona to get you started: